 May – October 10:00 AM – 6:00 PM (Everyday)

 How much is the entrance fee?

-For only 10 BGN each, me and my boyfriend was able to get in and toured around the museum for 3 hours.
+For only 10 BGN each, I was able to get in and toured around the museum for 3 hours.
 There’s no specific time in and time out so you’re free to roam around at your own pace.